arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 5. GND

 The manufacturer part number of the ESLOV connector is SM05B-SRSS and its matching receptacle manufacturer part number is SHR-05V-S-B.

-## Troubleshooting

-### NDP120 Processor Firmware and Models Upload

-Your board NDP120 processor files (firmware and models) are stored in your board's external Flash memory.
-It is recommended to **format your Nicla Voice external Flash memory** every time you are going to update the processor firmware or when you are going to update/add models to the external Flash memory.
-Follow these steps to perform the external memory format process:

-1. Upload the `Syntiant_upload_fw_ymodem` sketch.
-This sketch can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> Syntiant_upload_fw_ymodem**. **Remember to select the board in the Arduino IDE first before navigating to the examples**.
-2. After uploading the sketch, navigate to the IDE's Serial Monitor, type `F`, and press `Enter`.
-Your board's external memory should be formatted now, you can confirm this by typing an `L`.

-After completing this process, you can upload NDP processor's firmware and model files to your board's external memory without issues.

 ## Support